gu-fan/riv.vim/README.rst

    .. _hyperlink-name: link-block
    .. __: anonymous-hyperlink-target-link-block
-   _`an inline hyperlink target`
+   _`an in-line hyperlink target`

   See `Hyperlink targets`_ for syntax details.

   :NOTE: In converted file, Implicit hyperlink are internal file link,
          and Explicit hyperlink are external links.

-         While in vim, clicking both links will bring you to internal intarget.
+         While in vim, clicking both links will bring you to internal target location.

-         Cause it's target may not valid in local domain.
+         No opening browser for explicit hyperlink ,for it's target may not valid in local domain.

 .. _Hyperlink References:
    http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#hyperlink-references